Ek Deewaana Tha: Plot

-In an accident, Sharanya ends up in a coma.
-When she wakes up, she has no memory of the last 3 years.
-Vyom Bedi claims to be her boyfriend.
-After strange incidents threaten Vyom's life caused by a spirit, Sharanya takes advice from a sadhvi and agrees to marry Vyom to save his life angering the spirit.
+In a fatal accident, Sharanya ends up in a coma.
+After 2 years, When she wakes up, she has no memory of the last 3 years.
+Vyom introduced himself to be her boyfriend.
+After strange incidents spontaneously threaten Vyom's life caused by a spirit, Sharanya decides to marry Vyom to save his life angering the spirit.
 As they get married, the spirit kills Sharanya's father.
-The spirit attacks and injures Vyom and Sharanya goes to Kapali Hills to find out how she can protect Vyom.
-There she discovers Shiv’s (the spirit) dead body and recalls her past.
+The spirit attacks and injures Vyom again and again, and Sharanya goes to Kapali Hills to find out how she can protect Vyom.
+There she discovers Shiv’s (the spirit) dead body.

-Sharanya tries to prove Vyom's crimes, his mother Madhvi takes the blame instead and is arrested.
-Vyom's father Rajan Bedi wants his wife released so Vyom and he fake his death and put the blame on him thus procuring Madhvi's release.
+Sharanya tries to prove Vyom's crimes, his mother Madhvi takes the blame and arrested.
+Vyom's father Rajan Bedi wants his wife released so he fake his death and put the blame on him thus procuring Madhvi's release.

-Vyom called Odhni to help him get rid of Shiv's spirit and, on her advice, Shiv's mother Swarna to get Sharanya to perform Shiv's last rites and burn all his belongings.
+Vyom called Odhni to get rid of Shiv's spirit and, on her advice, Shiv's mother Swarna to get Sharanya to perform Shiv's last rites and burn all his belongings.
 Sharanya sees Rajan and Madhvi together and confronts Vyom.
 Vyom is forced to admit his crime - the murder of Shiv's father (to protect his own parents).

 Sharanya tells him that she could never love him and prepares to leave but Rajan told Sharanya to give him Shiv's ring so he can get rid of Shiv's spirit for good.
 But before she can remove it, Swarna pushes her off a cliff to her death.

 About to kill Swarna, a distraught Vyom instead kills himself.